wo3kie/cxxDojo/README.md

     );
 }
 ```

-**quick_sort.cpp**
-Implement the quick sort algorithm.
-Can you use any standard library function to do it?

 **gsl/interpolation.cpp**
 Implement a program to interpolate a set of points with a polynomial function.
 Can you use boost::ublas for it?
 Can you use GNU Scientific Library for it?